svitlana1209/Network_Traffic_Count/README.md

        6     db_offset_on_page      4        Offset inside the DB page relative to its beginning for the data of this key.
       -------- TOTAL ------------- 24 bytes

-    The schema of the IDX tree:</br>
+    The schema of the IDX tree:
 ![](/schema/schema_idx.png)

-The tree expansion starts from the bottom level of the tree - from the leaves.</br>
-A page of this level will be divided if a new key (k) cannot be added to it, because the number of keys on it = 2n.</br>
-At the current level, a blank page is created, but in fact it is added to the end of the file.</br>
-The content of the page and the new key k (i.e. 2n+1) are sorted, halved,</br>
-the first half is written back onto the page, and the second half onto a new blank page of the same level.</br>
-The key that is in the middle (median) goes up one page level.</br>
-If the "count" of this page does not exceed 2n, then add the median key to the page.</br>
-If the "count" exceeds 2n and does not allow insertion of a median key, then this page will also be divided.</br>
+   The tree expansion starts from the bottom level of the tree - from the leaves.
+A page of this level will be divided if a new key (k) cannot be added to it, because the number of keys on it = 2n.
+At the current level, a blank page is created, but in fact it is added to the end of the file.
+The content of the page and the new key k (i.e. 2n+1) are sorted, halved, the first half is written back onto the page, and the second half onto a new blank page of the same level.
+The key that is in the middle (median) goes up one page level.
+If the "count" of this page does not exceed 2n, then add the median key to the page.
+If the "count" exceeds 2n and does not allow insertion of a median key, then this page will also be divided.
 Only the root is not divisible.
-If the root reaches 2n keys, then the tree is full, because its height does not exceed 3.</br>
-If it is necessary to split the root, i.e. increase the height of the tree, then you need to drop IDX_LEVEL_LIMIT</br>
-and set a variable.</br>
+If the root reaches 2n keys, then the tree is full, because its height does not exceed 3.
+If it is necessary to split the root, i.e. increase the height of the tree, then you need to drop IDX_LEVEL_LIMIT and set a variable.</br>

 ## Prerequisites